OpenAI

 The model is currently most valuable for early discovery and hypothesis generation, especially for target biology, mechanism understanding, literature synthesis, and omics interpretation.

-How is GPT-Rosalind different from GPT-5.4 in ChatGPT and Codex?
+How is GPT-Rosalind different from general-purpose models in ChatGPT and Codex?

 GPT-Rosalind is built for scientific research workflows rather than general productivity use cases.
 It offers deeper biological reasoning, literature synthesis workflows, longer reasoning for complex tasks, and access to scientific tools and databases for research tasks.